dfelinto/blender-manual/manual/addons/add_curve/curve_tools.rst

 Recursive Offset
    Create an offsetted array.
 Separate Offset/Selected
-   Separate the Outline mesh from the original.
+   Separate the outline mesh from the original.

 Subdivide
    Subdivide selection or filleted corners.